top of page

 The seller assumes the following responsibilities when engaging in a sales contract using the Incoterms of FOB:

-1. Packaging: Organize all export packaging so that the cargo may be sent safely.
+1. Packaging: Organise all export packaging so that the cargo may be sent safely.

 2. Loading Charges: Any fees incurred during the loading process at the seller's warehouse are referred to as loading charges.